Siouxsie and the Banshees: 2000s–present

 In April 2014, their debut single "Hong Kong Garden" was reissued on double 7-inch vinyl.
 It was announced that this would be part of a three-year plan with Universal.
-In late October, their last four studio albums (1987's Through the Looking Glass, 1988's Peepshow, 1991's Superstition and 1995's The Rapture) were reissued on CD in remastered versions with bonus tracks.
+In October, their last four studio albums (1987's Through the Looking Glass, 1988's Peepshow, 1991's Superstition and 1995's The Rapture) were reissued on CD in remastered versions with bonus tracks.
 Siouxsie and Severin curated a compilation CD called It's a Wonderfull Life for the monthly magazine Mojo, issued in September with Siouxsie on the front cover.
 On this CD, the pair honoured several composers of film and classical music that had inspired them.

-In 2015, after releasing another compilation called Spellbound: The Collection, which included singles, album tracks and B-sides, the band reissued 1979's Join Hands on vinyl for Record Store Day, with different cover artwork.
+In 2015, after releasing another compilation called Spellbound: The Collection, which included a selection of singles, album tracks and B-sides such as "Tattoo", the band reissued 1979's Join Hands on vinyl for Record Store Day, with different cover artwork.

 A vinyl reissue series on Polydor of all of the band's albums, remastered from the original ¼" tapes in 2018 by Miles Showell and cut at half speed at Abbey Road Studios, began in August 2018.
 The eleven studio albums were reissued on black vinyl.
-The Rapture was pressed on double LP for the first time.
-A clear vinyl edition of the compilation Once Upon a Time/The Singles was also reissued with an extra poster included.
-In 2021, a burgundy vinyl edition of Tinderbox was released.

-A 10 track compilation titled All Souls was released to celebrate the autumn season in 2022.
+A 10 track compilation titled All Souls was released in 2022.
 The album's track list was curated by Siouxsie and features "Spellbound" (licensed for season four of series Stranger Things), "Fireworks", "Peek-a-Boo", plus album tracks and rarities.
-It was released on black vinyl, and also on orange vinyl - in limited edition.
+It was released on black vinyl, and orange vinyl.
+In 2023 The Rapture was reissued on double colored vinyl.
+Siouxsie's solo album Mantaray was also remastered and reissued on vinyl and CD.

-In 2023, a clear and gold marbled vinyl edition of A Kiss in the Dreamhouse will be released for Record Store Day on April 22, in the UK, France, Germany, Australia, Ireland, and Italia.; the reissue was overseen by Siouxsie and Severin.
+In October 2024 Through the Looking Glass including "The Passenger", was reissued on crystal clear vinyl with new artwork featuring a mirror effect sleeve.

+In 2025, John Mckay released his debut solo album Sixes and Sevens on vinyl and CD, the album includes songs taped between 1980 and 1989.
+Some of the tracks produced in 1980 with Kenny Morris on drums gave a glimpse of the direction the Banshees would have taken had McKay stayed in the band.

+Another CD Additions included a recording of "People Phobia" which was the very first version of "Hong Kong Garden" presented by McKay to the band before they started to work on it.

+The band's compilation, All Souls, was released on CD for the first time in a limited edition with an obi strip in October.
+It was issued in the form of Japanese mini-LP replica in cardboard sleeve.